memin-61/h298_root/README.md

 Use Npcap with WinPcap-compatible mode enabled.

 ## Network setup
-- Connect the pc with the router's WAN port with an ethernet cable.
+- Connect the router's WAN port to the PC

 ## Usage